Mail delivery to Kentucky street suspended over dog attacks

 LOUISVILLE, Ky.
 (AP) — The U.S. Postal Service has suspended mail delivery to a Kentucky street that has a history of dog attacks.

-Postal Service spokeswoman Susan Wright tells The Courier Journal that dog attacks have been a problem on Girard Drive for a long time, and the issue is only getting worse.
-She says a mail carrier recently dodged three loose dogs on the street, which is about 10 miles northwest of the Louisville Muhammad Ali International Airport.
+Postal Service spokeswoman Susan Wright tells the Courier-Journal that dog attacks have been a problem on Louisville's Girard Drive for a long time, and the issue is only getting worse.
+She says a mail carrier recently dodged three loose dogs on the street near Louisville Muhammad Ali International Airport.

+Residents are being asked to pick up their mail from a nearby post office.

 Information from: Courier Journal, http://www.courier-journal.com